scroll to top

 Second-Party Authorization

-Adult cardholders ages 16 and older may designate another adult to pick up materials on hold or update contact information on their behalf.
+Adult cardholders, ages 16 and older, may designate another adult to pick up materials on hold or update contact information on their behalf.
 The cardholder must be physically present to make this designation.
 This permission information is to be recorded as a note in the cardholder’s library card account.
 The patron must grant permission in writing listing those individuals who are allowed to check out interlibrary loaned or reserved materials on their account.
 When picking up held or interlibrary loan materials, the authorized second-party should present the library card of the individual who reserved the material.
 The material will be checked out to this card.

 Types of Cards